hebalkaya/CAGECAT-DEVELOPMENT/README.md

 ### Notes
 - You should do this on the server.
-- Optional: Use the terminal on VS Code to log in to the server.
+- **Optional**: Use the terminal on VS Code to log in to the server.
 It will be easier to use VS Code from this point on.
 - It is crucial at this step that you have same GitHub login credentials configured on your server user.
 Otherwise, you won't be able to commit changes.
 - If you have traditionally named your fork repository CAGECAT, you only need to replace the ```https://github.com/hebalkaya/``` with your own repository.
 Otherwise, you also have to change the CAGECAT repo name in ```mv CAGECAT /repo```.
   E.g. if you have changed your repository name to CAGECAT-DEV: ```RUN git clone https://github.com/[username]/CAGECAT-DEV && mv CAGECAT-DEV /repo```